Just Between Us (Norman Brown album)

-Just Between Us is the debut album by jazz guitarist Norman Brown released in 1992 by Motown Records.
+Just Between Us is the debut album by jazz guitarist Norman Brown.
+It was released in 1992 by Motown Records.
 The album reached No. 4 on the Billboard Top Contemporary Jazz Albums chart.

 Background

 Brown produced the album with guest appearances by Stevie Wonder, Kirk Whalum, Ronnie Laws, the Earth, Wind & Fire Horns and Boyz II Men.
 The album contains cover versions of two songs: "Love Holiday" by Earth, Wind & Fire and "Too High" by Stevie Wonder.
 The latter song was featured in the end credits of the film Passenger 57.

+Critical reception

+Sherri Winston of the Sun Sentinel called Just Between Us "jazzy fun that gets moody and sexy and thoughtful, but never boring...
+A beautiful ride."

+Thom Jurek of AllMusic, in a 4 out of 5 stars review, commented, "The end result is an album that, although surely a product of its time in terms of production, is musically timeless.
+Its sense of balance between composition, arrangement, improvisation, and its various genre blends is still a blueprint for contemporary jazz in the 21st century."